Accomplishments and Highlights 2013-2014

 (click here for previous academic years)

-* Erick Romig (Spanish) successfully completed his comprehensive exam and is graduating with Departmental Honors in May 2012.
+- Erick Romig, a Spanish major, successfully completed his comprehensive exam and is graduating with Departmental Honors in May 2012.

-* Benjamin Woodland (German, International Studies, and Forty-Ninth State Fellow) is the Recipient of the U.S. Department of State 2012 Critical Language Scholarship in Turkish.
+- Benjamin Woodland, a German and International Studies major and Forty-Ninth State Fellow, is the Recipient of the U.S. Department of State 2012 Critical Language Scholarship in Turkish.

-* William Giedosh (International Studies, Russian Minor) is the Recipient of the U.S. Department of State 2012 Critical Language Scholarship in Russian.
+- William Giedosh, a Russian Minor) is the Recipient of the U.S. Department of State 2012 Critical Language Scholarship in Russian.
 William is the President of the Russian Club.